Natural Alternative Therapies

 sore muscles bath

-Experts say that indirect ice – an ice pack wrapped in a thin towel – is best for immediate relief.
+Most Experts (and some studies) say that an ice pack wrapped in a thin towel – is best for immediate relief.

 But it’s only for applying right after the activity.